Saburian Air Force Base, Africa

 He looked over at George who had pushed up his sunglasses, watching with shock, then dropped them back down.

-“Good boy,” Campbell thought, “Cover your eyes.
+“Good boy,” Campbell thought, “George, cover your eyes.
 Now you can watch them.
 But they can’t exactly see what you’re looking at.”

 One of the attackers reached George, snatched his sunglasses off and kicked him hard in the gut.